 - Contaminated Items (sweaty towels, clothes, mats, synthetic turf)

-Being a mom it is easy to see how these five things can create the perfect storm in a locker room, gym, indoor soccer arena, or on the football field.
+Mothers can clearly see how the 5 C’s can create the perfect storm in a locker room, gym, indoor soccer arena, or on the football field.
 Sports help to foster teamwork and togetherness, but also mean kids are more likely to share towels, razors, soap, and more.
 It’s also common for turf burns, small cuts, and scrapes to to be left uncovered and become the perfect entry point for Staph or MRSA.
 Warm, crowded locker rooms and practice facilities lack cleanliness and must be treated in a non-toxic way to keep our kids safe.

-More and more mom’s are realizing the danger that doing nothing is causing more kids to develop severe and life threatening infections that could have been prevented.
-Stories like the ones recently from New Mexico and Michigan are too common.
-At Sports Turf NW, we feel strongly that it is part of our mission to educate schools, coaches, sports facilities, and mom’s about the serious threat of Staph and MRSA in sports.
+More and more moms are realizing the dangers of doing nothing.
+More kids develop severe and life threatening infections that could have been prevented.
+Stories like the ones recently from New Mexico and Windgate, NC are too common.
+At Sports Turf NW, we feel strongly that it is our mission to educate schools, coaches, sports facilities, and moms.
+Education must be loud as the serious threat of Staph and MRSA in sports in sports is real.
 We’ve got serious ammunition, in the form of science, and with the extra voices of mom bloggers, we know that collectively we can make a difference in preventing MRSA.

 What Can Moms and Mom Bloggers Do?

 Speak out!
 Share our posts, write your own, study, talk, and spread the word about the danger of Staph and MRSA to kids in sports.
 Give us a call to find out more, or search through our website for resources and scientific information about the threat and what can be done to stop it.
 If you have a story to share let us know.
 Let’s join together to educate others about the spread of MRSA before more kids suffer, lose limbs from infection, or die in a tragic and totally preventable way.